Rock of Ages (musical): Musical numbers

-‡ The song "Rock of Ages" by Def Leppard is not in the musical because Universal Music Group refuse to grant license.
+‡ The song "Rock of Ages" by Def Leppard is not in the musical because Universal Music Group refused to grant the license.
 However, the original recording is often played after curtain call.

 Instrumentation

 The songs are played in the 80s rock music style by the house band, Arsenal, appearing at the back of the stage rather than in the more traditional pit.